AbdelrhmanBassiouny/entity_query_language/doc/example_with_rule_tree.md

 ### Notes
 - refinement(*conditions): narrows the context with an additional condition (like an exception/specialization).
 - alternative(*conditions): introduces a sibling branch with its own conditions; only if those are satisfied will that branch contribute conclusions.
 - Add(target, value): materializes a conclusion into the selected variable (here, a collection-like placeholder views).
-- Remember to always pass a mandatory name to let(name, type_, domain=...).